data-by-jpark/hr-workforce-analytics/README.md

 ---

-## 🚀 The 3-Part Project Journey
+## 🚀 The 4-Part Project Journey
-This project is structured into three distinct phases to replicate a real-world business intelligence cycle.
+This project is structured into four distinct phases to replicate a professional business intelligence and data science lifecycle.

 ### Phase 1: Data Engineering & Preprocessing
 **Location:** `notebooks/01_data_cleaning_preprocessing.ipynb`